 Section 303(d) of the Clean Water Act (CWA) requires that states develop a list of waters that do not meet water quality standards and do not support their Designated Uses.
 In response to this mandate, the LDEQ prescribed water quality standards for surface waters within the state of Louisiana in order to promote a healthy and productive aquatic system.
 Surface water standards are set to protect the quality of all waters of the state, including rivers, streams, bayous, lakes, reservoirs, wetlands, estuaries, and many other types of surface water.
 Standards apply to pH, temperature, bacterial density, dissolved oxygen (DO), chloride concentration, sulfate concentration, metals and toxics concentrations, turbidity, color, and total dissolved solids (TDS).
 Established by the state, the Designated Use articulates the vision for the activities that each water resource can support.
-The Designated Use establishes the water quality standards to use to determine if the water body supports the Designated Use (USEPA, 2019).
+The Designated Use establishes the water quality management goals for the water body and determines the associated water quality standards to use to determine if the water body supports the Designated Use (USEPA, 2019).
 Designated Uses of water bodies in and adjacent to the study area include Primary Contact Recreation (PCR), Secondary Contact Recreation (SCR), Fish and Wildlife Propagation (FWP), Drinking Water Supply (DWS), and Oyster Propagation (OYS).